CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

-*Material under development*
+Learning objectives
+^^^^^^^^^^^^^^^^^^^

+This activity will teach you way to catch unser input, respond to it, and record data based on these events.
+These are very generic aspect of device programming.

+For practical reasons, you will learn and practice these skills using the embedded LEDs and button, which somehow constrains what can be done.
+This activity however sets the funcdations to handle more complex sensor data.

 Brief
 ^^^^^

-You have to program your microcontroller to record a sequence of colours entered by the user, and then play it back.
-This has to be done using your Nucleo boards only, i.e. using a push button and the three user LEDs present on the board.
-Here is the approach:
+The aim is to program your microcontroller to record a sequence of colours entered by the user, and then play it back.
+Here is the proposed approach:

-- The board starts by cycling the three LEDs, turning on one of them at time for 1 sec and then switching to the next:
+- The board starts by cycling the three LEDs, turning them on one at time, and switching every second:
-	Red on for 1s --> blue on for 1 sec --> green on for 1s --> red again, etc.
+	``LED1`` (green) for 1s --> ``LED2`` (blue) for 1 sec --> ``LED3`` (red) for 1s --> ``LED1`` for 1 sec, etc.

-- The user selects a colour by pressing the button.
+- While the colours are cycling, the user selects a colour by pressing the button.
-	The colour that is on at this time is recorded.
+  The colour that is ON at this time is recorded.

 - The process continues until either:
-	- Option 1: N colours have been entered (where N is defined in the code), or
+	- **Option 1**: N colours have been entered (the size of the sequence N is set in the code), or
-	- Option 2: the user double-clicks the button to indicate the end of the sequence.
+	- **Option 2**: the user double-clicks the button to indicate the end of the sequence.

-Option (i) is simpler, and is
+Option 1 is simpler, and is
 the recommanded task for most students.
-Option (ii) is more challenging and might be selected by more experienced (or keen) students.
+Option 2 is more challenging
+and may be preferred by students who have more experience, and/or those who want to extend develop their skills beyond what is required for this activity.

+The video below presents a demo of the first option, so that you know what to aim for.

 .. raw:: html